2-min scorecardSee what your manual month-end close is actually costing you

 • 3-6 months to build, then ongoing 20-40% maintenance overhead

-• Still produces a warehouse, not segmentation or capital scenarios
+• Still produces a warehouse, not segmentation or reconciled reporting

 • Requires data engineers, analytics engineers, and institutional continuity